House Panel Rejects NIST Cuts, Approves $1.28B Budget

-A panel of House lawmakers has decided to toss aside cuts to the National Institute of Science and Technology (NIST) proposed by the Trump administration, instead raising its budget for the coming fiscal year (FY) by nearly $123 million.
+A panel of House lawmakers has decided to toss aside cuts to the National Institute of Standards and Technology (NIST) proposed by the Trump administration, instead raising its budget for the coming fiscal year (FY) by nearly $123 million.

 On Tuesday, the House Appropriations Commerce, Justice, Science, and Related Agencies Subcommittee marked up its 2026 appropriations package, which included giving the agency responsible for overseeing standardization and innovation throughout the Federal government a topline total of $1.28 billion.